Rupa830904/PP5-DanceAndFitness/README.md

 #### Toasts
 * Toasts appear in the top right-hand corner of the display informing the user of any actions they have performed.
-* The top part of the toast box will change colour depending on whether the message is portraying a successful action, general info, warning, or an error.<br><br>
 <img src="media/toasts.png" width="40%"><br><br>

 ### Future Feature Considerations<hr>

-* Because of increasing demand for bespoke wedding cakes, the bakeshop will implement a dedicated page specifically for wedding cakes and wedding related products.
-This feature will include a gallery of all the wedding cakes, customer testimonials, and a request a quote/call back form that the customers can fill out and send.
-This feature was planned to be implemented for this project but couldn't be done because of time constraints.
-It is also visible on the *Github Project* kanban board where iit is labelled as *could have* and *enhancement*.
-* Implementing a chat feature for communication between customers and staff members.
-This would be useful for any client that has an issue on the website and also will create a better and faster way of finding solutions.

-* Creating a feature for easily sending email advertisement to the customers.
-This would be a default template form to be filled and the email will be automatically sent to the customers.

-* Expanding the voucher feature by implementing a points reward system for loyal customers that shop frequently from the website.
-The customer will be rewarded points for every purchase, which they can convert into a voucher that can be redeem with their purchases.

 ## Responsive Layout and Design
 The project design has been adapted to all types of devices using Bootstrap predefined breakpoints.
 For intermediate devices where the design didn't fit accordingly, custom breakpoints were used.